 While Gold Bar Park is an amazing place to explore (largest urban park in Canada!), our favorite spot within it is a shallow stream that empties out into the North Saskatchewan River.

-We first discovered this fun spot while visiting Rundle Park and seen people along the shore of the river on the other side.
+We first discovered this fun spot while visiting Rundle Park and saw people along the shore of the river on the other side.
 We crossed the pedestrian bridge to Gold Bar Park and followed a narrow path through the trees that came out at the stream.

 The girls had fun wading in the water, picking up cool rocks and watching the minnows swim by.